Making sense of the latest PDPA amendments to the Consent Obligation

 Here is another one: using personal data for business improvement.
 As this only applies to use, you must have collected the personal data through other means.
-This applies very much for data and customer analytics.
-You might have already collected data from your customers or operations, and this allows you to make more uses of it without worrying about the PDPA.
+This applies very much to data and customer analytics.
+You might have already collected data from your customers or operations, and this allows you to make more use of it without worrying about the PDPA.

 The changes to the consent obligation are very business-friendly.
 Should an organisation be excited to employ these exceptions?

-Given the hit or miss nature in PDPC decisions when exceptions are considered, if you can plan for it, you wouldn’t rely on any of these exceptions.
+Given the hit or miss nature of PDPC decisions when exceptions are considered, if you can plan for it, you wouldn’t rely on any of these exceptions.

 So while it’s heartening to see the movement from openness to accountability, these new changes represent a step back.
 Hopefully, I wouldn’t need to add several more pages to the next version of my flow chart.